[Japanese][English]

 You should also set value=0 to set counts to "0" in the masked area.

 [8] Using the task "scombine", sum all orders of the target and FBlaze_b (w/ combine=sum group=images).
-Then devide the summed target by the summed FBlaze_b_sum.
+Then divide the summed target by the summed FBlaze_b_sum.
 This process can avoid the degeneration of the S/N ratio around overlapped area, and get the smooth connection.

-ecl> socmbine V1312Sco_R_omlcsf_ecwzr_tb V1312Sco_R_omlcsf_ecwzr_tb_sum combine=sum gorup=images
+ecl> socmbine V1312Sco_R_omlcsf_ecwzr_tb V1312Sco_R_omlcsf_ecwzr_tb_sum combine=sum group=images

-ecl> socmbine FBlaze_b FBlaze_b_sum combine=sum gorup=images
+ecl> socmbine FBlaze_b FBlaze_b_sum combine=sum group=images

 ecl> sarith V1312Sco_R_omlcsf_ecwzr_tb_sum / FBlaze_b_sum V1312Sco_R_Fcalib